Skip to content

 > Goal: Pause a workflow, wait for external input, then resume deterministically.

 HITL is a reusable gate recipe.
 It returns a paused outcome until a decision arrives, then resumes with that decision as input.
-You reach for it when you need explicit approvals, manual verification, policy escalation, or long‑running external jobs (batch APIs, review queues) to finish before the workflow can continue.
-Despite the name, it is a general pause gate — the “decision” can be human, system, or schedule‑driven.
+You reach for it when you need explicit approvals, manual verification, policy escalation, or long‑running external jobs such as batch APIs or review queues that must finish before the workflow can continue.
+The name points to people in the loop, although the gate is more general: the decision can come from a human reviewer, another system, or a scheduled process.

 Typical uses include compliance review, risky tool execution, sensitive customer responses, and batch jobs that finish hours later.
-It turns “we should pause here” into a deterministic, auditable step rather than a one‑off hack.
+It turns the intuition of “we should pause here” into a deterministic, auditable step that you can see in the plan and reason about later instead of treating it as a one‑off hack.

 flowchart LR